turtlestuff/turtlepost/README.md

 # TurtlePost
 TurtlePost is a simple, dynamic, stack-based postfix language which is currently in development.
+To launch in direct mode, use ``turtlepost``.
+If you want to load a file (extension is .tpost) you should use ``turtlepost file.extension``

 ## The stack
 The stack is dynamic, which means it accepts all types.
 To push absolute values to the stack, you just type the values, followed by a space.
 So if you type ``2 4``, your stack will now be ``2 | 4``.
 Strings can be pushed using quotes and ``null``, ``true`` and ``false`` are pushed using their names.
 You can use ``dup`` to duplicate the top value on the stack, and ``drop`` to delete it.